Digitaliko/sendvelo/approval-tool/docs/PRODUCT_POSITIONING.md

 **First Comment:**
 > "Hey Product Hunt! 👋
 >
-> I'm [Name], maker of SendVelo.
+> I'm [Name], maker of Thumbway.
 Here's why we built it:
 >
 > ChatGPT writes brilliant proposals, emails, and strategies.
 But then you have to:
 > 1. Copy to Google Docs